 - Under Button 1, enter your Button text and select an engagement option from the On engage list.

-- If you select Deeplink / URL, enter the deeplink addresses for both platforms, or select Copy link to all if the link is the same for all your platforms.
+- If you select Deeplink / URL, enter the relevant deeplink for each platform.

 - To add more buttons, select Custom button + and repeat steps 3 and 4 as needed.

 - When you’re finished adding your buttons, select Confirm.

-Your basic message content and buttons (2) apply to notifications sent to all platforms, while buttons (2) are mobile-only. iOS, Android, and Amazon also support different content options, such as GIF and audio for iOS (1) or specifying the large icon (3) or different content for Android notifications displayed in extended view (4,5,6).
+Your basic message content applies to notifications sent to all platforms, while buttons (2) are mobile-only. iOS, Android, and Amazon also support different content options, such as GIF and audio for iOS (1) or specifying the large icon (3) or different content for Android and Amazon notifications displayed in extended view (4,5,6).

 To include iOS-specific media, under the Image uploader, select Add iOS-specific media +.